-All Requests for Application (RFAs) from the Fund for Veterans Assistance include a definition of VCSO Funding:
+All Requests for Application (RFAs) published by the Fund for Veterans Assistance since 2017 include a definition of VCSO Funding:

 VCSO Funding.
 SB 1679 (85th Legislature) created a 5% set-aside for VCSO applications for FVA grants.
 This funding is available for General Assistance, Housing for Texas Heroes, and Veterans Mental Health grant applications with the Veteran County Service Officer listed as the Project Coordinator.